python/mypy/doc/dev-intro.md

 * Class decorators
 * Async features
 * Generally Python 3.5+ only features
-* General multiple inheritance (a limited form is supported))
+* General multiple inheritance (a limited form is supported)
 * Named tuple defined using the class-based syntax
 * Defining protocols

-We aren't focused on Python feature completeness right now.
-Instead, we support a Python subset that is good enough to compile mypy.
-We are generally happy to accept contributions that implement new Python features, however.
+We are generally happy to accept contributions that implement new Python features.

 ## High-level Overview